Hunger exists everywhere—both internationally and right here in North America. The reasons are complex, varied, and often interconnected.

 That’s the bad news.

 The good news is this: Mass impoverishment is human-made and can be ended.
 It is a sin, a scandal—but it is not beyond our control.
 In fact, when the world decides to act, progress is made.
 In 1990 almost half the world’s population—1.9 billion people—struggled to survive on less than US$1.25 a day.
 By 2015 that number was cut by half to 836 million.
-According to Bread for the World, at the turn of the century, one in four people experienced hunger; today that statistic has changed to one in eight.
+According to Bread for the World, at the turn of the century, one in four people experienced hunger; today that statistic has dropped to one in eight.

 Because we are Christians, our commitment to end mass impoverishment is rooted in our identity as followers of Christ.
 By refusing to accept the status quo and by doing our part to dismantle and improve unjust systems that cause and maintain mass impoverishment, we embrace God’s will for the world, we walk more humbly (and a lot more joyfully) with God and our neighbors, and we are faithful to the integral mission God has given the church.